jgilmore-aya/portfolio/README.md

 Data scientist with 13+ years of experience in analytics, statistical modeling, and machine learning.
 Proven track record of solving complex problems and delivering actionable insights to drive evidence-based decisions.

-## Advanced Data Science Series
+## Advanced Data Science Showcase

-Here is a selection of interesting projects:
+Here is a selection of projects demosntrating my competence and capability.
+Some are taken from kaggle, yahoo finance, UC Irvine Machine Learning Repository, ...

 [Modelling](https://www.linkedin.com/in/james-gilmore-5724821a/) | [Time Series Filters](https://www.linkedin.com/in/james-gilmore-5724821a/) |
 [Features](https://www.linkedin.com/in/james-gilmore-5724821a/)  | [Network Analysis](https://www.linkedin.com/in/james-gilmore-5724821a/) |